helenbeatriz/Project2-Hangman/README.md

 ### Validator Testing the whole section need to be added but it was already checked -

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhelenbeatriz.github.io%2FCookingacademy-P1%2F) - need to be added
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhelenbeatriz.github.io%2FCookingacademy-P1%2F)
   ![HTML-Validator](assets/images/htmlvalidator.png)

 - CSS